 Now that you know my thesis, let’s take a look at the company.

-For me, finding a high quality company with a solid yield is highly important.
-Having a high ROE for many years is often a sign of a high quality with some kind of moat.
+For me, finding a high-quality company with a solid yield is extremely important.
+Having a high ROE for many years is often a sign of high-quality with some kind of moat.

-As you know, I want the payout ratio around 70% or lower for most of my companies.
+As you know, I want a payout ratio of around 70% or lower for most of my companies.
 Why?
 Because I don’t want them to borrow money so that they can pay me a dividend.
 The yield in 2019 also looks sweet!

-EPS 2018 is based on change in EPS from 2017 and 2018.
-Total return of 30% in 2018 is unlikely and I don’t expect that the share price will move towards fair value yet.
-Over time, however, I think Veidekke will turn out to be a superb investment.
+EPS 2018 is based on a change in EPS between 2017 and 2018.
+The total return of 30% in 2018 is unlikely and I don’t expect that the share price will move towards fair value yet.
+Over time, I think Veidekke will turn out to be a superb investment.